 After a festival hiatus in 2016, Cassie returned to the circuit in 2017, this time with a stand up show, “Nothing You Do Means Anything.”
 The show quickly achieved cult status as a subversive hit, and toured the country.

 Cassie has appeared in “It’s a Date” for channel 10, and “Die on Your Feet” for channel 10.
 She has written for “Tractor Monkeys” (ABC) and publications as diverse as ‘Blitz Martial Arts Magazine,’ Tiger airway’s inflight magazine ‘Tigertails,’ ‘The West Australian,’ and ‘The Music.’

-Since the beginning of 2017 Cassie has focussed on writing, as a freelancer on “John Conway Tonight” (ABC2) and as head writer on the (as yet) unreleased “Aaron Chen Tonight” for ABC2.
+Since the beginning of 2017 Cassie has focussed on writing, as a freelancer on “John Conway Tonight” (ABC2) and as head writer on the cult favourite “Aaron Chen Tonight” for ABC2.

 Earlier in 2017, she came out as transgender, and began transitioning.
 After a brief absence from the stage she is now back and kicking ass.
 Especially in her role as an ABC Contributor for the Tonightly Show with Tom Ballard with her series ‘So You Think You Can Trans’ which has been picking up thousands of views and shares online.

 Her 2018 show Giantess was debuted at Griffin Theatre’s Batch Festival in Sydney.
 Giantess interweaves music, comedy, storytelling and illustration, while exploring the anguish of coming to terms with a gender identity that doesn’t match your body.

 In late 2018 she joined the writing team on ABC’s “Shaun Micallef’s Mad As Hell”.

 Cassie Workman is known for her heartfelt and emotive storytelling, her incisive wit, and brutal deconstructions of the status quo.
 There is no other voice like hers in comedy today.